QS Best Student Cities ranking: 15th

-As well as becoming increasingly prominent in the higher education sector, Singapore is renowned for its prosperity and low levels of crime and unemployment.
+Alongside increasing prominence in the global higher education sector, Singapore remains renowned for its prosperity and low levels of crime and unemployment.
 In keeping with the city’s clean-cut, corporate reputation, Singaporean graduates are much sought-after by international employers, especially throughout Asia.

 More about Singapore